-Using a geometric framework, we have developed a method defining the sampling densities of widely used correlation matrices - Pearson's, Kendall's, Spearman's - under the most general conditions possible: finite means and variances, and a positive definite matrix.
+Using a geometric framework, we have developed a method defining the sampling densities of widely used correlation/dependence matrices - Pearson's, Kendall's, Spearman's, Szekely's (generalized) distance correlation, the Tail Dependence Matrix, and more - under the most general conditions possible: simply, a positive definite matrix.

 - The only requirements for the Nonparametric Angles-based Correlations (NAbC) method are i. a well estimated or known/specified correlation matrix and ii. a well estimated or known/specified data generating mechanism.
-Positive definiteness automatically is enforced on the unit hyper-hemisphere. - NAbC is robustly applied herein under challenging, real-world data conditions characterized by varying degrees of tail heaviness, asymmetry, non-stationarity, and serial correlation in the marginal distributions, as well as under complex copula functions and near-singular matrices. - NAbC appears to be valid for application to ANY measure of dependence/concordance characterized by positive definiteness and scale invariance (unrestrictive and typical, if not required qualities). - Confidence Intervals, p-values, and Inverse (quantile) Function Consistently and Simultaneously Determined at the Cell- and Matrix-levels: - Each unique matrix in the sampling density is associated, one-to-one, with a unique matrix of cdf's of all the angle densities associated with all the correlation cells.
+Positive definiteness automatically is enforced on the unit hyper-hemisphere. - NAbC is robustly applied herein under challenging, real-world data conditions characterized by varying degrees of tail heaviness, asymmetry, non-stationarity, and serial correlation in the marginal distributions, as well as under complex copula functions and near-singular matrices. - NAbC appears to be valid for application to ANY measure of dependence/concordance characterized by positive definiteness and scale invariance (unrestrictive and typical, if not required qualities). - Confidence Intervals, p-values, and Inverse (quantile) Function Consistently and Simultaneously Determined at the Cell- and Matrix-levels:

+Each unique matrix in the sampling density is associated, one-to-one, with a unique matrix of cdf's of all the angle densities associated with all the correlation cells.
 Given any (positive definite) correlation matrix, NAbC can provide the matrix of cdf's.
-NAbC also provides the inverse 'quantile function': when given a matrix of cdf's, it provides the unique, associated correlation matrix. - The sampling density determines confidence intervals, as well as p-values for hypothesis tests, statistical process control, and as a probabilistic distance metric with some advantages over normbased metrics.
+NAbC also provides the inverse 'quantile function': when given a matrix of cdf's, it provides the unique, associated correlation matrix.

+The sampling density determines confidence intervals, as well as p-values for hypothesis tests, statistical process control, and as a probabilistic distance metric with some advantages over norm-based metrics.
 Cls & p-values of the cells and the entire matrix are determined simultaneously.